nuxencs/seasonpackarr/ARCHITECTURE.md

 ## System Summary

 `seasonpackarr` is a config-driven Go service with a small CLI surface.
-Its main job: accept autobrr-triggered webhook requests, validate/authenticate them, compare season-pack announcements against already-downloaded episode releases in configured torrent clients, optionally fetch extra metadata, parse torrent contents, hardlink matched files into the expected season-pack folder, and import the pack into the torrent client.
+It accepts authenticated autobrr webhook requests, filters announces against configured torrent clients, builds exact import plans from torrent contents, hardlinks reusable episode files into the expected season-pack folder, and imports the pack into the torrent client.

 ## Main Runtime Flow

 1. `main.go` calls Cobra commands in `cmd/`.
-2. `cmd/start.go` loads config, logger, notifications, metadata providers, then starts the HTTP server.
+2. `cmd/start.go` loads config, logger, and notifications, then starts the HTTP server.
-3. `internal/http/server.go` builds `/api/healthz`, `/api/pack`, and `/api/parse`.
+3. `internal/http/server.go` builds `/api/healthz`, `/api/candidate`, `/api/pack`, and `/api/parse`.
-4. `internal/http/processor.go` orchestrates payload decode, auth-adjacent request handling, client inspection, metadata lookups, and release matching; `/api/pack` is match-only, while `/api/parse` resolves the client's import destination (`internal/torrentclient` `ImportDestination`), hardlinks matched files in the client-selected layout, and imports the pack into the torrent client (`Import`).
-See [docs/design-docs/qbittorrent-import-flow.md](docs/design-docs/qbittorrent-import-flow.md) for the client-side import flow (complete vs partial pack, with diagrams).
+4. `internal/http/processor_*.go` keeps each processing stage together.
+The handler file owns payload decode and responses.
+The candidate file owns announce-only matching and inventory caching.
+The plan file parses torrent bytes and builds an exact side-effect-free plan.
+The import file reuses or rebuilds that plan, resolves the client import destination, hardlinks matched files, and imports the pack.
+See [docs/design-docs/qbittorrent-import-flow.md](docs/design-docs/qbittorrent-import-flow.md).
 5. `internal/release/` decides whether a client episode and announced season pack are compatible.
 6. `internal/files/` performs the hardlink operation.
 7. `internal/notification/` emits Discord notifications for notable events.